dmarmor/epichrome/README.md

 <b>Thorbergsson</b></p>

-## New in version 2.3.7
+## New in version 2.3.8

-- Release apps will no longer prompt to update to beta versions.
-Future beta versions will be able to update release apps by opening them in Epichrome.app.

-- The built-in engine has been updated to Brave 1.12.112.
+- The built-in engine has been updated to Brave 1.X.XX.

 *Check out the [**change log**](https://github.com/dmarmor/epichrome/blob/master/app/CHANGELOG.md "CHANGELOG.md") for the full list.*